Overview of electronic signature law and its legality in Ireland

 Regardless of the legality, parties conducting business electronically are often required to maintain a digital audit trail with detailed electronic records that support the existence, authenticity, and valid acceptance of a contract.

-It’s important to note that Ireland is also under eIDAS regulation, and those regulations outline three different levels of e-Signatures:
+It’s important to note that Ireland is also under eIDAS regulation, and those regulations outline three different levels of e-signatures.

-The use of simple (SES) and advanced (AES) e-Signatures is fairly accepted across the board, but some transactions may still require a QES.
-This may vary depending on the parties involved.
+The use of simple (SES) and advanced (AES) e-signatures is fairly accepted across the board, but some transactions may still require a QES.

-Here are some potential use cases for e-Signatures in Ireland, including but not limited to:
+Here are some potential use cases for e-signatures in Ireland, including but not limited to:

 • Human resource documents: Employee contracts, onboarding paperwork, etc.